 It is a great tool if you want to select backgrounds in an image but the main drawback is the accuracy.
 It is based on the understanding of Photoshop about the objects and colors in the image and it might not always be accurate.

 Personally, I avoid using this tool as more often than not, it gives undesirable results and causes more problems than it solves.
 The controls for this tool include brush size, sampling (whether to check a single layer or all layers) and many others.
 Presets can be saved for this tool in case you want to get back to a desired setting.
+Check out this Photostick Review to be able to store all your photos on a single backup device.

 The Magic Wand Tool